albanemerian/Corewar/README.md

 **To play with the program execute the program with 2 or more .cor players.
 You can also give the player numbers and ids.**

-**The Corwar game is now in two parts if you want to understand the first part of it, the creation of the player look at my robot factorie repositorie**
+**The Corewar game is now in two parts if you want to understand the first part of it, the creation of the player look at my robot factorie repositorie**

 Preliminary (2 / 2) :